owenjones/scct-dev-environment/README.md

 ### Installation
 * Install prerequisite software
-* Download SCCT Development Environment (download this repository as a zip and extract it)
+* Download SCCT Development Environment (currently the zip file in the root of this repository)
-* Open environment in Visual Studio Code and choose option 'Open in Container' when prompted
+* Extract the zip file and open the workspace folder (scct-dev-environment) in Visual Studio Code - choose option 'Open in Container' when prompted
-  * Or use the connection button (bottom left), choose 'Open Folder in Container' and browse to the extracted folder
+  * Or use the Remote Connection button (bottom left), choose 'Open Folder in Container...' and browse to the workspace folder
 * Wait while container images are downloaded and initialised

 ### Usage